 Plum Creek Water Reclamation Authority

 The Plum Creek Water Reclamation Authority is an independent wastewater treatment facility that collects and treats the wastewater for five communities.
+It processes 6.44 million to 9.44 million gallons of wastewater every day.
 It is governed by a board of directors from three of the five communities it serves: Town of Castle Rock, Castle Pines Metropolitan District, and Castle Pines North Metropolitan District.

 At the wastewater treatment plant there are several processes designed to remove contaminants and disinfect the wastewater so that it meets State and Federal regulations.